waker-he/cs-learning-notes/cpp/effective-modern-c++/README.md

   - cannot specify custom deleter
     - side note: we can specify custom allocator using `std::allocate_shared`
   - when object is large and `std::weak_ptr` outlives `std::shared_ptr`

+## item 22: When using the Pimpl Idiom, define special member functions in the implementation file

+### Pimpl Idiom
+- it put private data members into an impl class and store a pointer to the impl class as the member variable
+- it decreases build time by reducing compilation dependencies between class clients and class implementations
+    ```cpp
+    #include "gadget.h" // gadget.h might frequently change

+    class Widget {  // in header widget.h
+    public:
+        Widget();
+        ...
+    private:
+        Gadget g1, g2, g3;
+    }
+    ```

+    ```cpp
+    // Alternative using Pimpl Idiom
+    #include <memory>

+    class Widget {  // in header widget.h
+    public:
+        Widget();
+        ~Widget();
+        ...
+    private:
+        // just declaration, implemented in widget.cpp
+        struct Impl;
+        std::unique_ptr<Impl> pImpl;
+    }
+    ```

+### Caveats using `std::unique_ptr` as the impl pointer
+- dtor of the primary class must be defined in implementation file because:
+  - pointed-to types must be complete when `std::uniqute_ptr` tries to delete its managed object (it call `static_assert` before `delete`)
+  - compiler-generated default dtor is implicitly `inline`
+  - if we define dtor with definition of impl class in implementation file, it would be able to see the complete type when it is called
+- side effects: since dtor is defined, we also need to define `copy` and `move`